samay-app/samay/README.md

 ## API Documentation

-You can find the API documentation for the server [here](https://documenter.getpostman.com/view/10544125/TW6wJodh) and the mailer [here](https://documenter.getpostman.com/view/9605987/TW6wHo7V).
+You can find the API documentation for the server [here](https://documenter.getpostman.com/view/10544125/TW6wJodh).

 ## Getting Started